 In the buildings sector, the incremental investment for new or renovated buildings is the change in cost for services (design, delivery, installation) and products (lighting, appliances, equipment and materials) that achieve increased energy efficiency performance beyond the investment required for the minimum performance legally allowed.
-Thus, in principle, the full cost of a renovation that is associated with energy efficiency improvements is included.
 For building types and products that have legal requirements on the performance of buildings, buildings services or building products, this cost is the incremental spending beyond what is needed to achieve the minimum energy performance standards, energy efficiency regulations or building energy codes.
 For building types and products that do not have energy requirements, this cost is the incremental spending on energy-efficient services and products beyond what would have otherwise been spent, which in some cases is no spending.

-The incremental investment in buildings achieved as a result of a recent improvement in energy efficiency policies is calculated as the difference between the total spending required to achieve the new policy and the total cost required to comply with the previons regulation.
-The spending for residential and commercial buildings is compiled from published national reports, including those of various government departments, agencies and public institutions.
+The incremental investment in buildings achieved because of a recent improvement in energy efficiency policies is calculated as the difference between the total spending required to achieve the new policy and the total cost required to comply with the previous regulation.
+The spending for residential and commercial buildings is compiled from published national reports, including those of various government departments, agencies, and public institutions.
 If not counted elsewhere in the buildings sector estimate, energy efficiency obligations, loans and funds established by policy are also considered as incremental spending.
 The estimate also draws upon industry sources, construction-sector indices and studies of capital cost requirements.

 For the industry sector and freight transport sectors, the incremental investment is calculated based on the average technology efficiency in a recent base year.
-The result is modelled on a regional basis and based on the realised level of energy savings in a sector and energy saving cost curves in the World Energy Model (WEM), included in the IEA's annual World Energy Outlook report (IEA, 2020).
+The result is modelled on a regional basis and based on the realised level of energy savings in a sector and energy saving cost curves in the Global Energy and Climate Model, included in the IEA's annual World Energy Outlook report (IEA, 2023).
 Added to this is published data on investment in industrial energy management systems that improve system-wide efficiencies in manufacturing and heavy industry.